 I hope our adventures illustrate how there’s so much more to racing than driving in circles around a racetrack.
 Through racing I’ve developed close friendships with people who I otherwise never would have met, I’ve been to countless places I never would have seen, and I’ve learned hundreds of lessons that I would never have understood.

 Lastly, I hope our videos convey just how family oriented our racing program is.
-My family plays a huge role in when, where, and how I race.
-Unless Joseph and I are racing at different tracks on the same night, he’s almost always with me when I race, and I’m almost always with him when he races.
-My wife and son also come to most of my races and spend many hours with me in the shop.
-My stepmother Theresa (Joseph’s mother) plays a tremendous role in our racing as well and rarely misses a race.
-My twin brother Joshua lives five hours away, but he never misses a chance to give me and Joseph advice or to congratulate us on our accomplishments.
+Our families play a huge role in when, where, and how we race.
+My twin brother, Joshua, and our wives work full-time with our race team.
+Unless we are racing at different tracks on the same night, we almost always are with each other.
+Our wives and children also come to most of our races and spend many hours with us in the shop.
+Our stepmother Theresa (Joseph’s mother) and Daddy play a tremendous role in our racing as well and they rarely miss a race.

-Then there are the countless friends and fans I like to refer to as our racing family.
+Then there are the countless friends and fans we like to refer to as our racing family.
 A few of them support us financially or spend hours in the shop with us; others simply stop by at the track to say hello.
-Some call me each week to see how I did; others follow along on through our videos.
-Whatever the case, these folks are a big reason why I race.
-Their encouragement and support are why I come back after a bad night and why I find pleasure in the good ones.
+Some call each week to see how we did; others follow along on through our videos.
+Whatever the case, these folks are a big reason why we race.
+Their encouragement and support are why we come back after a bad night and why we find pleasure in the good ones.